tilt-dev/tilt.build/blog/_posts/2021-12-2-measuring-dev-env-health.md

 [Honeycomb Extension](https://github.com/tilt-dev/tilt-extensions/pull/302)

-It's fairly simple.
+It's fairly straightforward.
 You can also use that code as an example to write your own collector.

 ## Collecting the Data